-I. Student Account Balances
+n.
+Student Account Balances

-Unless otherwise authorized by the student, whenever the institution applies state financial aid disbursements to a student's account and determines the amount of those disbursements exceed the amount of allowable charges the institution assessed the student, the institution must pay that balance directly to the student as soon as possible but within 14 days of the later of the:
+Disbursements to student accounts must be clearly labeled as "SELF Loan" or "MN SELF" unless audit has provided a waiver.
+Unless otherwise authorized by the student, if the institution applies any Office program fund disbursements to a student's account and determines those disbursements exceed the allowable charges assessed the student, the institution must pay that balance directly to the student as soon as possible but within 14 days of the later of the:

-- a) the date that balance occurs, - b) the first day of classes of a payment period/period of enrollment as applicable, or - c) the date the student rescinds his or her authorization to hold funds; however no later than 45 days after the end of the loan period.
+- a) date that balance occurs, - b) first day of classes of a payment period/period of enrollment as applicable, or - c) date the student rescinds his or her authorization to hold funds; however, no later than 45 days after the end of the loan period.

-If an institution attempts to disburse funds by check or EFT to the student, and the institution is unable to find a valid address or bank account, the funds must be returned to Firstmark within 45 days after the inability to locate the student.
+If an institution attempts to disburse funds by check or EFT to the student, and the institution is unable to find a valid address or bank account, the funds must be returned to Aspire/iLink within 45 days after the inability to locate the student.